philsturgeon/phil.bike/src/content/austria-slovenia-hungary.md

 To make up for all the arsing about in Austria waiting for this tent, and so I could hit my Croatia deadline (boat stuff) I put in a serious day on the bike.
 I covered 174km with my bags the heaviest they've ever been, and it was brutal.

-Hungary is a wonderful country with many amazing places to visit, but I did not visit them.
-I was going through small villages, beat up old cars rusting everywhere, kids running around in the street with no shoes, and skinny dogs roaming around.
-That in itself was fine, the kids were really excited to see me riding by and ran along after me shouting stuff out, it was pretty cool.
-A turtle was also saved from going under a truck.
+Hungary is a wonderful country with many amazing places to visit, but I did not start off in any of them.
+I was going through small villages in the south west, with beat up old cars rusting everywhere, kids running around in the street barefoot, and skinny dogs roaming around.
+That in itself was ok, the kids were really excited to see me riding by and ran along after me shouting stuff out which was heart warming, and I saved a turtle from going under a truck!

 https://twitter.com/philsturgeon/status/1143261823845769217

 What sucked was seeing a dead cyclist in probably the 2nd or 3rd town, only 50km in.
 It spun me out really hard.
-There was a blanket over half of him, and from what I could see (without rubbernecking) it was an old man, old bike, T-boned by a car.
+There was a blanket over half of him, and from what I could see it was an old man on an old bike, which had been T-boned by a car.
 The bike was bent back in half on itself so it seems like the car had pulled out and just folded the man over.

-I've seen dead bodies before, and I've seen cycling accidents before, but there was something particularly gutting about this specifically.
-Every eastern european country I go into is a battle between what stupid images my brain has cast up after being drenched in stupid negative stereotypes, which are all then washed away by the awesome reality of that place.
-Maybe I was thinking "Ok no, this is the one.
+I've seen dead bodies before, and I've seen cycling accidents before, but there was something extra gutting about this situation.
+As a "westerner", every Eastern European country I go into is a mental battle against the stupid negative stereotypes movies and TV has put into my brain.
+These stereotypes are always washed away by the awesome reality of that place, but after seeing a fellow cyclist run over, I was thinking "Ok no, this is the one.
 This is a bad one."

 It's dumb.
 Accidents happen everywhere.
-Two friends friends had been killed that week in NYC, and that's "the best city in the world".
+The NYC bike community had been mourning the loss of two amazing people that week alone, and that's "the best city in the world".
 Maybe that was playing on my mind too, but I was feeling exceptionally vulnerable on the road with a bunch of cars who were not used to bikes.
 My stomach was turning, and I just felt shaky.
-Some of this was the heat, some of this was dehydration, so I decided to fix the easy things first, and pulled into an ice cream parlor.
+Some of this was the heat, some of this was dehydration, so I decided to try and fix that easy stuff first.

 A few more miles and I found an ice cream shop with home-made elderflower lemonade, chilled out a bit, did a bit of Twitter therapy, filled up the 2L water bladder, and we were right back on track.